kyleiwaniec/w205Project/README.md

 . provision.sh <DEVICE PATH> # run once
 ```

-then run your personal git-keys script, or however you wan to to authorize git.
+then run your personal git-keys script, or however you want to authorize git.
 here is a template, if you know what yer keys are: `git-keys-template.sh`
 ```
 vi git-keys.sh # copypasta from the template